kakaoenterprise/terraform-provider-kakaocloud/docs/data-sources/instances.md

 description: |-
   The kakaocloud_instances data source retrieves a list of compute instances in KakaoCloud.
   It supports filtering by attributes such as name and returns detailed information about each instance, including flavor, image, network interfaces, attached volumes, availability zone, security groups, and current status.
-  Use this data source when you need to: - Query multiple existing instances dynamically instead of hardcoding instance IDs. - Filter instances by attributes (e.g., name, flavor, or availability zone) to use in other resources. - Validate instance configurations or states before applying changes in your Terraform environment.
+  Use this data source when you need to:
+  Query multiple existing instances dynamically instead of hardcoding instance IDs.Filter instances by attributes (e.g., name, flavor, or availability zone) to use in other resources.Validate instance configurations or states before applying changes in your Terraform environment.
   Available filters
   | Filter         | Type            | Description |
   |-------------------|-----------------|-------------|